Sticky Sessions

 The default TTL for StickyPolicy::domain_default() is 5 minutes.

-Using sticky sessions
+Using per-domain sticky sessions

 Once the policy is set, use acquire_for_domain instead of acquire_proxy: